Jireh-sama/chatbot-api/README.md

 - **Infrastructure Layer**: External dependencies and frameworks
 - **Interface Layer**: API routes and controllers

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please ensure your code:
-- Follows the existing code style
-- Includes appropriate tests
-- Updates documentation as needed
-- Passes all existing tests

 ## 📝 License

 This project is licensed under the ISC License.